Is Plagiarism Illegal?

 Moreover, plagiarism encompasses the presentation of pre-existing ideas or products as novel and original, without acknowledging the true source from which they originated.

-This practice undermines the fundamental principles of intellectual honesty, integrity, and academic or creative authenticity.
-Regardless of whether plagiarism is committed deliberately or unintentionally, the consequences can be far-reaching, ranging from damage to one's reputation to potential legal ramifications.
+It is a practice that violates the very principle of intellectual honesty, integrity, and academic or creative authenticity.
+Whether plagiarism is deliberate or accidental, the repercussions can be extensive, from reputational harm to possible legal consequences.

-Cultivating a culture of originality, integrity, and responsible engagement with others' ideas and creations not only promotes creativity and innovation but also safeguards against the potential legal and ethical consequences associated with plagiarism.
-By upholding intellectual property rights and ensuring proper attribution, individuals can foster an environment that values and respects the intellectual contributions of others.
+Nurturing a culture of originality, integrity, and responsible engagement with other people's ideas and creations encourages creativity and innovation while avoiding the possibility of legal and ethical consequences of plagiarism.
+Observing the rights of intellectual property, therefore, requires proper attribution, which suggests an attitude of respect towards the intellectual contribution of others.

 Legal Rules vs. Moral Principles